ktty1220/nanox/README.md

+# Nanox

-# Nanox - Minimal JavaScript framework for React inspired by Flux.
+Minimal javaScript framework for React inspired by Flux.

-This framework is based on [react-micro-container](https://www.npmjs.com/package/react-micro-container), and added some extension.

-For basic specs, see [here](https://www.npmjs.com/package/react-micro-container).

 ## Install